I’m sure you’ve seen the stories in the news...

 Having the ability to quickly create and maintain light and heat using a variety of techniques and materials is a critical survival skill.

-That’s why I gave you these five ways to create improvised emergency candles.
+That’s why I gave you these five ways to create homemade emergency candles.

 By now, you should know which of these techniques best applies to you and your situation.